 It's good to have celebrations.

-So I'm glad he's having a good family time at a at a wedding.
+So I'm glad he's having a good family time at a wedding.

 That's great.

-And I'm glad that I'm here also with uh my colleague Rudy Giuliani.
+And I'm glad that I'm here also with my colleague, Rudy Giuliani.

-We're gonna get back into some of those news items, but I wanted to uh really cover this because look, this is a case where this is an American being held captain.
+We're going to get back into some of those news items, but I wanted to really cover this because, look, this is a case where this is an American being held captive.

 Now, the president has been very aggressive about requesting and demanding.

-I mean, say requesting is not the right word, demanding this pastor's release.
+I would say requesting is not the right word, demanding this pastor's release.

 And he has put sanctions in place because of the way the Turkish government is acting.